tschatzl/tschatzl.github.io/_posts/2020-09-01-jdk15-g1-parallel-gc-changes.md

 JDK 15 just moved into the release candidate phase and I thought it is a good time for another entry in my recaps of significant changes in the OpenJDK stop-the-world garbage collectors G1 and Parallel GC - this time in blog format.

-Overall JDK 15 is more of a **maintenance release** than a big feature release regarding these collectors as the [JEP list](https://openjdk.java.net/projects/jdk/15/) shows.
-Next to the usual micro-optimizations here and there that in total account for a few percent of pause time improvements, there are a few interesting changes that I would like to particularly highlight.
+The big change in JDK15 in the garbage collection area is certainly **ZGC** becoming a **production ready** feature [JEP 377](https://openjdk.java.net/jeps/377).
+For **G1 and Parallel GC** JDK 15 is more about **maintenance** than a big feature release regarding these collectors as the [JEP list](https://openjdk.java.net/projects/jdk/15/) shows.
+Next to the usual micro-optimizations here and there that in total account for a few percent of pause time improvements, there are a few interesting changes that I would like to particularly highlight though.

 ## Parallel GC